JonAguirre0/Movie-App/README.md

 * index.html : This file contains the HTML code for the app.
 * style.css : This file contains the CSS code for the app.
 * script.js : This file contains the JavaScript code for the apps functionality.
+* images Folder : This folder contains the images which are used in the README.

 ![Screen shot of the movie app displaying the trending movies at the time this image was taken.](./images/movieappscreenshot.png)